datawire/ambassador-docs/reference/edge-control.md

             - containerPort: 8000   # Application port
 ```

-Here is a modified set of manifests that includes the traffic agent.
+Here is a modified set of manifests that includes the traffic agent:

 ```yaml
 # This is hello-intercept.yaml